icyberjutsu/BBH-Tools-Installer/README.md

 # Getting Started
   1. Open a terminal or command prompt on your computer.
   2. Use the "cd" command to navigate to the directory where you want to download the project.
-  3. Type the following command to download the project: https://github.com/withamankr/secure-discovery.git
+  3. Type the following command to download the project: git clone https://github.com/withamankr/secure-discovery.git
   4. Navigate into the project directory using the "cd" command: cd secure-discovery
   5. Type the following command to install all the tools: ./install-tool.sh